-US Bancorp Realty and Mortgage Trust (US BanTrust) is formed in Portland, Oregon, as a publicly traded Real Estate Investment Trust (REIT) under the sponsorship of US Bancorp.
-Its focus is on development and long-term ownership of commercial and industrial real estate.
+US Bancorp Realty and Mortgage Trust (US BanTrust) is formed in Portland, Oregon as a publicly traded Real Estate Investment Trust (REIT) under the sponsorship of US Bancorp; its focus is on development and long-term ownership of commercial and industrial real estate.
 US BanTrust acquires a portfolio from Portland developer Dan Davis Corporation that includes 25 buildings in four industrial parks, totaling over 1,000,000 square feet.

 US BanTrust separates from US Bancorp and becomes self-administered, changing its name to Pacific Realty Trust and adopts the assumed business name “PacTrust.”

 After a hostile takeover attempt, PacTrust goes private through a management buyout with private equity firm Kohlberg Kravis Roberts & Co.
 (KKR).

 PacTrust begins land assemblage in Hillsboro, Oregon, and assumes management of M&T Incorporated (M&T), a family investment company holding California agricultural interests and various other real estate investments, recently acquired by KKR.

 PacTrust personnel assist KKR in the acquisition of Safeway Stores.